This is a sub-section of the Introduction of The Moral Bias of Objectivism

 The virtue of Rationality means the recognition and acceptance of reason as one’s only source of knowledge; one’s only judge of values and one’s only guide to action.
 It means one’s total commitment to a state of full, conscious awareness, to the maintenance of a full mental focus in all issues, in all choices, in all of one’s waking hours.
 (28, emphasis mine)

 With this definition, you use your thinking—not any emotion or gut feeling—to make all decisions in life.
 Reason is “one’s only guide to action.”
 You don’t just use reason to plan a trip or build a lunar lander.
 You also use it when deciding if you want to marry someone, break up with someone, or quit your job.
 You do a rational analysis for all—Rand’s word—choices that you make.
 You use it all waking hours—Rand’s description.
 Relying on gut feels, intuition, or instincts is blasted by Rand and her followers as “mysticism.”
-Your heart’s desires (your inner core) are trumped by your mind’s desires (your ego) in Objectivism, always.
+In Objectivism, your heart’s desires (your inner core) are trumped by your mind’s desires (your ego), always.

 As quoted previously, this issue of the mind versus the heart is core to Objectivism and intricately tied to Rand’s view of reason itself.
 Nathaniel Branden writes that this was one of his biggest regrets when promoting Objectivism: the dismissal of what emotions might be trying to tell us.
 He writes,